 Exams and Tests

-Your health care provider will diagnose superficial thrombophlebitis based mainly on the appearance of the affected area.
+Your health care provider will diagnose this condition based mainly on the appearance of the affected area.
 Frequent checks of the pulse, blood pressure, temperature, skin condition, and blood flow may be needed.

 If you have a catheter or IV line, it will likely be removed if it is the cause of the thrombophlebitis.

-Surgical removal (phlebectomy), stripping, or sclerotherapy of the affected vein are occasionally needed to treat large varicose veins or to prevent further episodes of thrombophlebitis in high-risk patients.
+Surgical removal (phlebectomy), stripping, or sclerotherapy of the affected vein may be needed.
+These treat large varicose veins or to prevent thrombophlebitis in high-risk people.

 - Infections (cellulitis)

 - Deep vein thrombosis

 When to Contact a Medical Professional